fodela/BackEnd_notes/deployment.md

 - Secure networks are set up automatically
 - You only set up Nodes, Pods, and Services

+#### Kubernetes Components

+- **Worker nodes** (virtual-machines): These nodes run the containerized applications.
+A cluster must have at least one worker node.
+Each worker node hosts the pod(s), where, a pod is a logical group of running containers.
+- **A master-system:** This system manages the overall cluster.
+It manages load balancing, backup, replication, scheduling, and much more

 #### AWS CloudFormation

 CloudFormation is a tool for creating, managing, configuring, and deploying cloud resources.
 Like any other AWS service, CloudFormation can be used via either the CLI or web-console.